Acting Executive Director

 Capacity Building Coordinator

 Mercedes spent her early childhood in Everett, Washington prior to moving to New Mexico in 1998.
-Raised by a single mother, she is the 3rd sibling of 4 brothers and a sister.
+Raised by a single mother, she is the third in line among her brothers and a sister.
 She is also the proud aunt of two nephews and one niece.
 Mercedes moved to the Land of Enchantment with her family as an elementary school student.
 They came with nothing but a few suitcases and spent their first few month’s living at Albuquerque’s Joy Junction shelter.
 Mercedes watched her single mother struggle to make her way here and was motivated to become the first in her family to obtain a college degree.
 After graduating high school, Mercedes earned an Associate’s degree in Liberal Arts from CNM.
 She then transferred to New Mexico Highlands University where she earned both a Bachelor’s and a Master’s degree in Social Work.

 As a low-income first-generation college student herself, Mercedes was honored to work with the LNESC Upward Bound college prep program.
 She spent several years serving the students at Atrisco Heritage Academy High School, empowering and educating them to maximize their potential, pursue their college and career goals, and become the best versions of themselves.
 Mercedes is excited to continue her public service as the new Capacity Building Coordinator and is eager to serve the African-American community in New Mexico.

 Phillip is currently positioned as an Events and Engagement Coordinator for the New Mexico Office of African American Affairs.
 He has called New Mexico home since his father retired here in 1989 from active military service in the Air Force.
 He is a graduate of Highland High School, received his liberal arts associate degree from CNM, and his bachelor’s degree in elementary education from New Mexico Highlands University.